 - The Adventures of Jimmy Neutron: Boy Genius: In Win Lose Kaboom, Jimmy and his friends enter a game show where the losers see their planet explode.

-- Total Drama is a series of reality shows where contestants are put through grueling and tormenting challenges presented by a host who's job is to make the show interesting by paying lip service to his own rules and guidelines and doesn't care about the many interns killed in the process of setting up and testing new challenges.
-Hilarity Ensues as contestants are subjected to Amusing Injuries and humiliation.
+- Total Drama lives and breathes on this.
+The contestants are put through absurd and life-threatening challenges presented by a shamelessly sadistic host who makes the show "interesting" by paying lip service to his own rules and guidelines and doesn't care about the many interns killed in the process of setting up and testing new challenges.
+Hilarity Ensues as contestants are subjected to numerous Amusing Injuries and frequent humiliation.

 - Looney Tunes: In "The Ducksters", Porky Pig competes in a quiz show titled Truth or AAAUGH!, hosted by Daffy Duck.
 Porky is subjected to nearly impossible questions ("What was Cleopatra's aunt's maiden name?") and potentially lethal stunts as penalties (reciting all the states in alphabetical order with dynamite sticks in his ears and mouth).